IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 SCReAM with SCReAMv2.
 There are many and fairly significant changes to the original SCReAM algorithm.

-The algorithm in this memo differs greatly against the previous version of SCReAM.
+The algorithm in this memo differs greatly from the previous version of SCReAM.
 The main differences are:

 * L4S support added.
-The L4S algoritm has many similarities with the DCTCP and Prague congestion control but has a few extra modifications to make it work well with peridic sources such as video.
+The L4S algoritm has many similarities with the DCTCP and Prague congestion control but has a few extra modifications to make it work well with periodic sources such as video.

-* The delay based congestion control is changed to implement a pseudo-L4S approach, this simplifies the delay based congestion control.
+* The delay-based congestion control is changed to implement a pseudo-L4S approach, this simplifies the delay-based congestion control.

-* The fast increase mode is removed.
+* Fast increase mode is removed.
 The reference window additive increase is replaced with an adaptive multiplicative increase to enhance convergence speed.

-* The algorithm is more rate based than self-clocked.
+* The algorithm is more rate-based than self-clocked.
 The calculated congestion window is used mainly to calculate proper media bitrates.
 Bytes in flight is however allowed to exceeed the reference window.